CB-Ananya/Inventory-Management-System/README.md

 Execute the commands in the "CreateTables.txt" file in sqlplus Command Line Client one-by-one for creating the necessary tables for the application.

+Extract the Project Folder from the zip file in this repository.

 Open the project folder using the IDE.
 On the left, below a line of icons, you will see- Projects, Services, Files.
 Click on Services.